Introduction

 Printed Circuit Boards (PCBs) are essential in contemporary electronics as they serve as the base that connects and organizes electronic components in different devices like smartphones, computers, industrial machinery, and aerospace systems.
 In this detailed article, we will explore the world of PCBs, looking at their creation, types, design considerations, manufacturing techniques, and applications in various industries.

-Understanding Printed Circuit Boards (PCBs)
+Understanding Printed Circuit Boards (PCB)

 A Printed Circuit Board (PCB), made from non-conductive substrate material like fiberglass or composite epoxy, consists of conductive pathways etched or printed on a flat board.
 Copper conductive pathways are used to form the electrical connections among components such as resistors, capacitors, integrated circuits (ICs), and connectors on the PCB.